raspware/game-template-bridge.net/README.md

 # Game Template (Bridge.NET)

 This project is my attempt of learning the [Bridge.NET](http://bridge.net/) open source C#-to-JavaScript Compiler in a fun way rather than doing the usual `hello world` application!
+I felt this would be a great way to expand learning C# whilst exploring modern JavaScript (something which I didn't think would be possible until this compiler came about).

 ## Prerequisites